Physiotherapist Grade 2 - Community

 Why this role stands out

-• Play a key role in preventing avoidable ED and acute presentations
+- Play a key role in preventing avoidable Emergency Department and acute presentations

 About Us

-CART delivers a tiered, person-centred model of care that targets support where it is most needed—helping people remain safely in the community and avoid unnecessary hospital presentations.
+The Community Access and Response Team (CART) delivers a tiered, person-centred model of care that targets support where it is most needed - helping people remain safely in the community and avoid unnecessary hospital presentations.

 Working in partnership with acute and primary care services, CART supports smooth transitions across the healthcare system and provides short-term care coordination for individuals with chronic conditions and frequent hospital use, with a strong focus on self-management and continuity of care.